-You can combine different types of questions and content in one kahoot to increase engagement, stir up dynamics in the room, and improve learning outcomes:
+You can combine different types of questions and content in one kahoot to increase engagement, stir up dynamics in the room, and get insights from your audience.

 In this post, we’ll focus on the last two question types, how they work, and in which situations they’ll be particularly helpful.